uriegel/commander/README.md

 ```

 TODO
-* flattenItems returns flattened items and target flattened items if available
 * copy: then compare direct files with target items
 * copy: get conflicts in sub folders
 * copy: then copy